 3. Digital Sunset

-Our cell phones, tablets, computers and other electronic gadgets have become such a huge part of our daily lives that it’s often hard to put them down—even at bedtime.
-Whether you’re surfing the web, playing a video game, or using your phone as an alarm clock in the late evening, you’re probably keeping yourself from a restful night.
+Cell phones, tablets, computers, and other electronic gadgets have become such a massive part of our daily lives that it’s often hard to put them down—even at bedtime.
+Whether surfing the web, playing a video game, or using your phone as an alarm clock in the late evening, you’re probably keeping yourself from a restful night.
 The blue light emitted by screens on cell phones, computers, tablets, and televisions disturbs your circadian rhythm. – which is the natural 24-hour pattern the human body follows.
-The bright lights can stimulate your brain and make your brain think it is daylight which will then make sleep more difficult.
+The bright lights can stimulate your brain and make your brain think it is daylight, which will then make sleep more difficult.

 It is important to have a digital sunset at least 1 hour before sleep so that your body can prepare to sleep.
-Ensure that children submit their phones or tablets at a particular time every night before they go to bed.
+Ensure that children submit their phones or tablets at a particular time every night before bed.
 In addition, bedrooms should be technology-free zones.

 4. Exercise

 This is one of the most helpful bedtime habits.
 Regular exercise promotes good quality sleep.
-As little as 10 minutes of aerobic exercise every day, like walking or cycling, is enough to improve the quality of sleep you get.
+As little as 10 minutes of aerobic exercise every day, like walking or cycling, is enough to improve your sleep quality.
 This ensures that you get better sleep.
 It also makes sure you don’t feel sleepy during the day.
-In addition, regular exercise increases the amount of time you spend in the deep and restorative stages of sleep.
+In addition, regular exercise increases the time you spend in the deep and restorative stages of sleep.

 Working out in the morning or early afternoon is the best choice.
 If you exercise close to your bedtime, it can interfere with your sleep.
 Try to finish moderate to vigorous exercises at least 3 hours before bedtime.
 Also, soothing mind-body exercises are ideal as well to help promote good sleep.